sst/sst/www/docs/migrating-from-cdk.md

 ---
 id: migrating-from-cdk
 title: Migrating From CDK
+description: "Migrating from AWS CDK to Serverless Stack Toolkit (SST)"
 ---

 It's fairly simple to move a CDK app to SST.
 There are a couple of small differences between the two: